Skip to main content

 Probation Process (Unsatisfactory Performance in Coursework)

-Graduate students who do not meet the requirements for good academic standing are notified of their poor academic standing by a letter from the Dean of the Division of Graduate Education and Postdoctoral Affairs (GEPA).
+Graduate students who do not meet the requirements for good academic standing are notified of their poor academic standing by a letter from the dean of the Division of Graduate Education and Postdoctoral Affairs (GEPA).
 Letters are available to students via GEPA’s Student Portal and to staff via the Student Database.

 If it is a student's first instance of academic difficulty and the GPA is above 2.0, the letter serves as a warning and advises the student of the academic situation, its consequences, and the next steps.